berlianm/berlianm/README.md

 I am a proactive final-year Informatics student with interests in Artificial Intelligence 🧠, Data Science 📊, and Business Intelligence 📈.
 Proficient in a wide array of programming languages including Python, Golang, C++, MySQL, and Java, with a demonstrated ability to utilize these skills in innovative projects.
 Proficient in using editing applications such as Adobe Premiere Pro, After Effects, and Photoshop to create creative videos.

 Notable projects include developing a Waste Sorting Assistant App 🚯 to address environmental challenges, creating a Restaurant Review App 🍽️ to enhance user experience, and designing a Medical Data Queuing App 🏥 for efficient healthcare management.
-Experienced in implementing advanced concepts such as Fuzzy Logic and Lexical Analysis to solve complex problems 🕵.
+Experienced in implementing advanced concepts to solve complex problems 🕵.

 Eager to contribute technical expertise and creative problem-solving skills to a dynamic team in the fields of AI, Data Science, and Business Intelligence.